 Diana Kovandjieva, Centre for Sustainable Communities Development, Assistant

 Diana worked on projects for empowering rural women, gender equality and building rural development networks.
 Working on the RAISE Youth project is a natural extension of the causes that she had worked on so far and which she hopes we can fight for together.

 Nancy Borissova, Centre for Sustainable Communities Development, Communication Manager

-Nancy worked as a journalist for several Bulgarian media channels on topics related to human rights, women rights, migration and minorities.
-She was a prize winner of Journalism for development award in 2018.
-Nancy’s motivation for participating in the project is to help as many NEETs as possible to stay and work in their hometowns.
+Nancy Borissova worked as a journalist for some Bulgarian media outlets on topics related to human rights, women rights, migration and minorities.
+She is the prize winner of Journalism for development award 2018.

 Diana Dimitrova, Centre for Sustainable Communities Development, Outreach Meeting Coordinator

 Diana has working experience as a consultant, project manager, external assessor on various EU funded projects with private companies, municipalities, institutions and diverse partners.
 Working on the RAISE Youth project is a natural extension of enhancing the professional expertise and adding value to the society by supporting and encouraging NEETs to be aware of their opportunities.